Free French Naval Forces: History

-As soon as the summer 1940, the submarines Minerve and Junon, as well as four avisos, departed from Plymouth.
+As early as the summer of 1940, the submarines Minerve and Junon, as well as four avisos, departed from Plymouth.
 Towards the end of 1940, the destroyers Le Triomphant and Léopard followed.
 Le Triomphant sailed for New Caledonia and spent the rest of the war based there and in Australia.
 The ship saw action in both the Pacific and Indian Oceans.

 Civilian vessels and crew also rallied to de Gaulle, starting with four cargo ships in Gibraltar - they would be the beginning of the merchant fleet of the FNFL.

-To distinguish the FNFL from the Vichist forces, Vice-Admiral Émile Muselier created the bow flag displaying the French colours with a red Cross of Lorraine, and a cocarde also featuring the Cross of Lorraine for aircraft of the Free French Naval Air Service (Aéronavale Française Libre) and the Free French Air Force (Forces Aériennes Françaises Libres).
+To distinguish the FNFL from the forces of Vichy France (which was collaborating with Nazi Germany), Vice-Admiral Émile Muselier created a bow flag displaying the French colours with a red Cross of Lorraine, and a roundel also featuring the Cross of Lorraine for aircraft of the Free French Naval Air Service (Aéronavale Française Libre) and the Free French Air Force (Forces Aériennes Françaises Libres).